 The Bio-Medical Library is located on the sixth floor of the School of Biological Sciences.
 There is also a branch of this library at Prince Henry Hospital.

 Staff and students must register with the library or libraries from which they intend to borrow books.
-Students will be registered on production of evidence that they have been enrolled for University courses, e.g. the receipt given for payment of fees (Student Registration Card).
+Students will be registered on production of evidence that they have been enrolled for University courses, e.g. the University Union Card.